 The materials that you use for building should produce a strong structure, with connectors to withstand hurricane forces, which include uplift.
 Seek advice on the best materials and connectors to make your roof strong.
-ACTION: Consider your local problems. e.g. use treated lumber where termites are a problem ACTION: Seek advice on quality and relevance of materials to use Goal 4.
+ACTION: Seek advice on quality and relevance of materials to use ACTION: Consider your local problems. e.g. use treated lumber where termites are a problem Goal 4.
 Essential Details:

 The details of buildings, the connectors holding all the components together, carry the forces from the roof down to the foundations.
 It is possible to "retrofit" buildings to ensure that all the connections are adequate.
-A checklist of details to look out for is given in the appendix, so that the householder can make sure that tradesmen who work on a house install what is needed to resist hurricane forces.
-ACTION: Seek out and attend design and detailing workshops ACTION: Check the "load path" and retrofit connections that require strengthening ACTION: Monitor tradesmen to see all work is done to hurricane resistant standards
+A checklist of details to look out for is provided in the appendix so that the householder can make sure that tradesmen who work on a house install what is needed to resist hurricane forces.
+ACTION: Check the "load path" and retrofit connections that require strengthening ACTION: Monitor tradesmen to see all work is done to hurricane resistant standards, or seek assistance for supervisory function ACTION: Seek out and attend design and detailing workshops